 She replied, “The mountain goat is already wearing her winter coat and the warm temperature is causing her to overheat.”

-Although we could have continued hiking to the lake, our schedule called for returning with the Road Scholar group for a last night on Big Mountain in Whitefish before heading home.
+Although we could have continued hiking to Hidden Lake, our schedule called for returning with the Road Scholar group for a last night on Big Mountain in Whitefish before heading home.

 What a scenic ending to five days of beautiful September hiking in Glacier National Park.
 How many total miles did Alan and I hike?
 30!